 The bug is

-known and tracked on launchpad but not fixed ¯\_(ツ)_/¯ so I found a quick way to fix it, enjoy!
+known and tracked on launchpad but not fixed ¯\_(ツ)_/¯ so I found a quick way to fix it (tested up to 20.04), enjoy!

 sudo mv /usr/bin/terminator /usr/bin/terminator.SAVE

 cat <<TERMINATOR > /tmp/terminator

 This post is the first of a series on Threat Intelligence Automation topic

 Post 2: Foundation: write a custom prototype and SOC integration

 Post 3: Export internal IoC to the community

 Post 4: Search received IoC events with Splunk